Moon Palace: Solomon Barber

 Solomon Barber is Marco's father and Effing's son.
-He is extremely fat (which contrasts to Marco's period of starvation) and didn't know his father nor that he has a son.
+He is extremely fat (which contrasts to Marco's period of starvation) and did not know his father nor that he has a son.
 He inherits most of the fortune of Effing.
 He meets Marco after the death of Effing to learn about his father and finds a son.
-Marco, in the family cyclic pattern, doesn't know that Barber is his father.
+Marco, in the family cyclic pattern, does not know that Barber is his father.
 Barber had a relationship with one of his students, Emily, and never knew she was pregnant.
 Marco learns the truth when he sees Barber crying in front of Emily's grave.